NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 ## 1. Problem Statement

 The **Revenue Cycle Management (RCM)** process is vital for hospitals to manage the financial side of healthcare services, ensuring they can continue providing quality care while maintaining financial stability.
 RCM covers the entire process, starting from when a patient books an appointment through to when the provider receives payment.
 This project is focused on improving the **Accounts Receivable (AR)** aspect, which tracks the money owed to the hospital by patients and insurers.
+[Dataset Overview](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/blob/main/1-%20Datasets%20Overview.md)

 ### a.
 Overview of the RCM Process